Jackie-Chou/MC-CNN-python/README.md

 ..* in match.py, there are also some global suffix and filename variables set with respect to Middlebury, so the same changes should be made beforehand.
 ..* the hierarchy of the data directory should be consistent with mine.
 Please check the data directory for details.
 I only keep the directory hierarchy without any data since it's a bit large.

+### TODO
+- the semi-global matching procedure seems to have some bugs and would give unreasonable result, and I will try to fix it in the future.

 ### License
 MIT license.